 Iron Deficiency Anemia

-Iron deficiency anemia is the most common type of anemia and it has many causes.
-Symptoms are related to the overall decrease in the number of red blood cells (RBCs) and/or the level of hemoglobin.
+Iron deficiency anemia is a common type of anemia and it has many causes.
+Symptoms are related to the overall decrease in the number of red blood cells (RBCs) and the level of hemoglobin.
 If the iron deficiency anemia is mild to moderate, there may be no signs or symptoms.
 In addition to the most common signs and symptoms, there are some that are more unique to iron deficiency and may appear as iron stores in the body are chronically depleted.
 These may include:

 - Brittle or spoon-shaped nails